 - Embrace the promise of intimacy with God.

-Exploring a Culture of Care for a Caring Congregation **New 2023
+**Coming Soon: Exploring a Culture of Care for a Caring Congregation

 Exploring a Culture of Care for a Caring Congregation

-This new advanced course, based on The Caring Congregation: Implementation Guide, equips participants with tools for deep listening and grows their capacity to care in difficult situations of loss – all within healthy boundaries and a thoughtful awareness of the varying cultural contexts of caring ministry.
+This new advanced course offers participants tools for deep listening and grows their capacity to care in difficult situations of loss – all within healthy boundaries and a thoughtful awareness of the varying cultural contexts of caring ministry.

 For the Common Good: Discovering and Using Your Spiritual Gifts